 Maintaining stamped decorative concrete has long been the homeowner’s and installer’s worst nightmare.
 Many installers simply refuse to do the maintenance on stamped concrete citing that there isn’t enough money in it for them to do it or that it takes too long.
 And homeowner’s are lost in a bewildering array of sealers all shouting from the rooftops that “I am the best sealer!” while all of them are basically acrylic chemistry with the same inherent problems

-- the short life of the sealer.
-Bubbles, hazing, milkiness and peeling are just a few of the problems faced when these rigid requirements are not met.
+- Bubbles, hazing, milkiness and peeling are just a few of the problems faced when these rigid requirements are not met

 SealGreen-ReUse Concrete Sealing has formulated a NEW approach to the problem of maintaining stamped concrete – a one-part, water-based, ready-to-use epoxy sealer – SealGreen E15 Stamped Concrete Sealer.
 It is easy to use, has no VOC’s, is environmentally-friendly, dries quickly and lasts twice as long as the standard acrylic sealers with none of the bubbling or hazing problems because the epoxy breathes, allowing air to pass through while inhibiting water passage.